insidious-src/CPPUAL/README.md

 **Latest Supported Standard: C++14**

+### Why reinvent the wheel and replace the standard library and Qt? ###
+- The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL and DirectX completely.

 ### Core ###
 - cross-platform process management and interprocess communication
-- unified runtime allocator management
+- unified runtime allocator management for the host and all devices

 ### Compute ###
 - use concurrency as host implementation
 - unified out-of-order tasks and continuation tasks
 - use OpenCL as a SINGLE SOURCE backend (SPIR is required to implement the C++ interpreter)
-- behaviour based device scheduling and context manipulation
+- behaviour-based device scheduling and context manipulation
 - branched device tasks

 ### Graphics ###